TeamUnibuc/MusicalBash/documentation.md

 1. [Application](docs/application.md)

-    Main class, creating both the UI and the backend classes.
+    Main class, initiates/closes the app and the high level classes to start the app.

 1. [UI](docs/ui.md)